QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for QUALCOMM Incorporated (QCOM) is $149.46, which is $28.07 above the current market price.
-The public float for QCOM is 1.11B, and currently, short sellers hold a 0.95% ratio of that float.
-The average trading volume of QCOM on March 06, 2023 was 7.75M shares.
+The average price point forecasted by analysts for QUALCOMM Incorporated (QCOM) is $149.46, which is $37.04 above the current market price.
+The public float for QCOM is 1.11B, and currently, short sellers hold a 0.79% ratio of that floaft.
+The average trading volume of QCOM on March 13, 2023 was 7.88M shares.

 QCOM’s Market Performance

-QCOM’s stock has seen a -0.60% decrease for the week, with a -10.73% drop in the past month and a -2.28% fall in the past quarter.
-The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.83% for QUALCOMM Incorporated The simple moving average for the last 20 days is -4.14% for QCOM stock, with a simple moving average of -3.28% for the last 200 days.
+QCOM stock saw a decrease of -6.80% in the past week, with a monthly decline of -12.85% and a quarterly a decrease of -2.55%.
+The volatility ratio for the week is 3.13%, and the volatility levels for the last 30 days are 2.61% for QUALCOMM Incorporated (QCOM).
+The simple moving average for the last 20 days is -8.21% for QCOM stock, with a simple moving average of -9.64% for the last 200 days.

 Analysts’ Opinion of QCOM